Shadow-457/SystrixOS/README.md

 **Q: How much RAM can Systrix OS use?**

 A: Any amount QEMU is given (via `-m`).
+The default Makefile run target passes `-m 1G`.
 The bootloader runs `INT 15h/E820` to query the full BIOS memory map, and the PMM feeds every usable page into the buddy allocator.
 There is a compile-time ceiling of `RAM_END_MAX = 64 GB` for static bitmap sizing, but runtime can go much higher with a recompile.

 > **Known bug:** `meminfo` may report ~4 GB total even with a smaller QEMU `-m` value, due to a `end_pfn` calculation issue in `pmm_init()`.